henry-spanka/iomonitor/README.md

 Currently known limitations.

 1. It's not possible to invoke any tasks that require the QMP Monitor like:
     -   Shutting down a VM
     -   Accessing the VNC Console
     -   Backup
-2. While IOmonitor is running IO graphs will not be rendered in Proxmox (Read/Write)
+2. While IOmonitor is running, IO graphs will not be rendered in Proxmox (Read/Write)

 # Development